 Python Pandas DataFrame.plot.bar()

 is used to plot the graph vertically in the form of rectangular bars.
 A bar plot is a plot in which, the categorical data with rectangular bars with lengths proportional to the values that they represent.
 A bar plot shows comparisons among discrete categories.
-In this article, I will explain DataFrame.plot.bar() function and using this how we can plot the Pandas DataFrame in a bar chart with several examples.
+In this article, I will explain DataFrame.plot.bar() function and using this how we can plot the Pandas DataFrame in a bar chart with more examples.

 Key Points :